US Coast Guard to tackle China's 'illegal' fishing in Pacific | DW | 24.10.2020

-The US decided to deploy the Coast Guard after accusing Beijing of foul play in the South China Sea, in waters that Beijing sees as belonging to China.
+The US has decided to deploy its Coast Guard after accusing Beijing of foul play in the South China Sea, in waters Beijing sees as belonging to China.
 Tensions between the two nations have been growing in recent months.

-The United States said Friday that it would deploy Coast Guard ships in the western Pacific for maritime security missions, citing illegal fishing and vessel harassment from China.
+The United States has said it would deploy Coast Guard ships in the western Pacific for maritime security missions, citing illegal fishing and vessel harassment from China.

 The statement added that the US was a Pacific power and that China's "illegal, unreported and unregulated fishing, and harassment of vessels operating in the exclusive economic zones of other countries in the Indo-Pacific threatens our sovereignty, as well as the sovereignty of our Pacific neighbors and endangers regional stability."